crumbhole/argocd-lovely-plugin/README.md

 All the sub-application yamls will be concatenated and the result will be fed to Argo CD (printed to stdout).

+# Debugging lovely's behaviour locally

+You can download argocd-lovely-plugin binary and run it in an application directory.
+Errors will go to stderr, and the rendered yaml will appear on stdout.
+- You will need helm and kustomize on your path if you use those.
+- You should set up the expected environment variables.
+Remember ARGOCD_APP_NAME needs to be set for helm chart rendering.

 # Videos
 If you prefer to watch videos of things rather than read words, we have compiled some demos.